ktonon/two-medium-model/README.md

 Neither effect wins decisively.
 The repulsion is weaker than between protons, but the attraction is weaker still, so the two neutrons can never be brought close enough for the GCM flux to dominate.
-The outcome is the same as for protons: **neutron--neutron pairs do not form stable bonds**.
+The outcome is the same as for protons: **neutron–neutron pairs do not form stable bonds**.

-The proton--neutron pair is the exception because their complementary structures allow them to approach one another more closely and more comfortably than like--like pairs.
+The proton–neutron pair is the exception because their complementary structures allow them to approach one another more closely and more comfortably than like–like pairs.
 The proton's compact core can slip deeper into the neutron's softer compression field without encountering the catastrophic repulsion that would occur between two protons.
-This closer separation creates dramatically stronger GCM shadowing between their centers---far stronger than in either like--like case---because shadow strength increases steeply with decreasing distance.
+This closer separation creates dramatically stronger GCM shadowing between their centers—far stronger than in either like–like case—because shadow strength increases steeply with decreasing distance.

 At the same time, the neutron's gentle compression gradient helps buffer